haf/Http.fs/README.md

   * accept-encoding header is set automatically when decompression scheme is set
   * all of the response headers should be available after a call to getResponse
   * the body is read using the character encoding specified in the content-type header
+  * if a response character encoding is specified, that encoding is used regardless of what the response's content-type specifies
+  * if an invalid response character encoding is specified, an exception is thrown
+  * if a response character encoding is NOT specified, the body is read using the character encoding specified in the response's content-type header
-  * if character encoding is not specified in the content-type header, the body is read using ISO Latin 1 character encoding
+  * if a response character encoding is NOT specified, and character encoding is NOT specified in the response's content-type header, the body is read using ISO Latin 1 character encoding
-  * if character encoding specified in the content-type header is invalid, an exception is thrown
+  * if a response character encoding is NOT specified, and the character encoding specified in the response's content-type header is invalid, an exception is thrown
+  * cookies are not kept during an automatic redirect

 There's also a SampleApplication folder with a program which demonstrates the library being used and unit tested.